Applying to the Math Major as a Transfer Student

 You are here

 Students who have completed the equivalent of two years at a community college, four-year college, or university and who wish to spend the final two undergraduate years pursuing serious study of mathematics at a major research institution are encouraged to consider carefully the option of transferring as a junior to Cornell’s College of Arts and Sciences.
+To transfer to the College of Arts & Sciences as a junior, you need to have fulfilled the pre-requisite coursework described below.

 The prerequisites for the mathematics major can be briefly summarized as follows: